Octoberfest7/Proxy_Egress_Persistence/README.md

 CobaltStrike (as well as most major C2's) support a variety of different protocols for C2 communications, SMB being a popular choice for intra-network communications between devices.
 It is far preferable to have one (or maybe two for redundancy) actual network egress points, with other compromised machines communicating out to the C2 infrastructure via intranet SMB connections to the egress host(s).
 Computer role also becomes a consideration here; user workstations regularly initiate connections to the internet, domain controllers and file servers do not.

 A simple way around the issue we face is rather than spawning an HTTPS beacon as SYSTEM, we can spawn an SMB one.
 This will not provide remote access to the compromised host, but it will give us a way to continue to execute code as SYSTEM by linking the spawned SMB beacon to the HTTPS beacon we end up spawning.
+Critically, because this SYSTEM integrity beacon will reside in session 0 (a bit more on sessions later), this SMB beacon will persist across user sessions; as long as the computer remains powered on, this SYSTEM SMB beacon will be present and accessible

 ## HTTPS Egress Beacons